Difference Between Mortgage Banker vs Broker

 The key differences between a mortgage broker and a banker are provided and discussed as follows:

 - A mortgage broker is not entitled to receive a fixed salary, unlike a mortgage banker.
-A mortgage banker can claim a percentage of commission on the sanctioned loan amount issued by the lending institution to the borrower.
+A mortgage banker can claim a percentage of commission on the loan institution’s sanctioned loan amount to the borrower.

 - A mortgage banker works for a bank, financial institution, or credit union.
 A mortgage banker works with numerous lending institutions.

-- Being employed with a lending institution makes a mortgage banker highly reliable as compared to a mortgage broker since the latter works independently for securing the best loan package on behalf of the borrowers.
+- Being employed with a lending institution makes a mortgage banker highly reliable compared to a mortgage broker since the latter works independently to secure the best loan package on behalf of the borrowers.

 - The level of flexibility offered by a mortgage banker is lower as compared to the level of flexibility offered by a mortgage broker.